Automatic iteration to optimise a focus, introduction

 If the kinetic energy of a particle needs to be one of the adjustable parameters, the total energy option can be used and the voltage of an electrode near the ray starting position can be varied.

-An example is given in xmpl2d07 and xmpl3d06.
+Examples are given in xmpl2d07 and xmpl3d06.

 Further information can be found in the detailed note on automatic focusing.